SmiteshP/nvim-navic/README.md

 * `depth_limit` : Maximum depth of context to be shown.
 If the context hits this depth limit, it is truncated.
 * `depth_limit_indicator` : Icon to indicate that `depth_limit` was hit and the shown context is truncated.
 * `safe_output` : Sanitize the output for use in statusline and winbar.
+* `click` : Single click to goto element, double click to open nvim-navbuddy on the clicked element.
 * `lsp` :
     * `auto_attach` : Enable to have nvim-navic automatically attach to every LSP for current buffer.
 Its disabled by default.
     * `preference` : Table ranking lsp_servers.
 Lower the index, higher the priority of the server.
 If there are more than one server attached to a buffer, nvim-navic will refer to this list to make a decision on which one to use.